The Best Clients Go To Those Who Have Their Marketing Strategy Sharpened to a Fine Edge

 Having a solid marketing strategy makes everything else so much easier and effective: your advertising almost writes itself, your sales cycle shortens, Customers seek you out, you have profit to use to grow even stronger.

 And that’s typically where we start with our Clients.
-Once you start getting more breathing space from having more Customers, it’s easier to start looking at sharpening your Strategy.
+Once you start getting more breathing space from having more Clients, it’s easier to start looking at sharpening your Strategy.
 Rome wasn’t built in a day.
 Nor will your Strategy.
 Like our approach to most everything else, we like to start with the easy wins that have a high payoff.
 Those wins give momentum and confidence in doing the harder things later.

 The 5 Winning Factors of Marketing Strategy